Select, then Balance: Exploring Exogenous Variable Modeling of Spatio-Temporal Forecasting: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper investigates the challenges of modeling exogenous variables for spatio-temporal forecasting and explores effective implementation options.
-We propose a novel framework, \model, which follows a ``select, then balance'' paradigm.
-It first dynamically selects and restructures salient signals via a latent space gated expert module to address inconsistent variable effects.
-It then incorporates a dual-branch architecture with a context-aware weighting mechanism to address imbalanced type effects.
+This paper presents the first systematic study of the challenges inherent in modeling exogenous variables for spatio-temporal forecasting and explores effective implementation strategies.
+We propose a simple yet effective general framework, \model.
+This framework follows a ``select, then balance'' paradigm, which effectively addresses the problems of inconsistent variable effects and unbalanced type effects.
 Extensive experiments demonstrate its effectiveness, universality, and robustness.
-In future work, we aim to explore how to broaden the modal availability of exogenous variables and their feasibility in data-scarce scenarios.
+In future work, we aim to explore how to expand the modality availability of exogenous variables and their feasibility in extremely data-scarce scenarios.